MetaFam/TheGame/docs/resources/glossary.md

 See [GitHub website](https://github.com/)

 ## Guild
-A guild is any group of people with a common interest or a goal; be it building a certain product, offering a certain service or both.
+A guild is any group of people with a common interest or a goal; be it building a certain product, offering a certain service, or both.
 A good example of a Guild would be [RaidGuild](https://raidguild.org/).

 See [Guilding 101](http://localhost:3000/docs/Guilding/guilding-101)